daranzolin/daranzolin.github.io/projects.md

 - **[intermittent](https://github.com/daranzolin/intermittent)** - An S3 class to work with term data.

-- **[Spatial Representations of Greek Prepositions](https://observablehq.com/@daranzolin/spatial-representation-of-prepositions)** - Recreation of a textbook chart with Observable/d3.js
+- **[Spatial Representations of Greek Prepositions](https://observablehq.com/@daranzolin/spatial-representation-of-prepositions)** - Recreation of a textbook chart with an Observable notebook.

 ## Talks